Zero-Shot Learning

 Zero-Shot Learning is a method in AI where a model recognizes objects or data categories without having been explicitly trained on those categories, using seman...

-Few-Shot Learning enables machine learning models to generalize and make predictions from only a few labeled examples, using strategies like meta-learning, transfer learning, and data augmentation.
+Few-Shot Learning is a machine learning approach that enables models to make accurate predictions using only a small number of labeled examples.
+Unlike traditional supervised methods, it focuses on generalizing from limited data, leveraging techniques like meta-learning, transfer learning, and data augmentation.

 Few-Shot Learning is a machine learning approach that enables models to make accurate predictions using only a small number of labeled examples.
 Unlike traditional supervised learning methods that require large amounts of labeled data for training, Few-Shot Learning focuses on training models to generalize from a limited dataset.
 The goal is to develop learning algorithms that can efficiently learn new concepts or tasks from just a few instances, similar to human learning capabilities.